enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 12 - ANOVA models.md

 	That there's only one T matrix that * by X gives the C marix How do SPM analysis signal a non invertible matrix?
 	Appears gray

+MORE
+- The Betas have to be uniquely definie.
+I f they means mutluple things, then you can't gueess what they mean.
+- What about the contrasts matrix?
+How do they have to be?